alan-kudelko/DrinkCreator6000/README.md

 - [ ] Create main task for coordinating other tasks
 - [X] Create task for handling regular LCD updates
 - [X] Create task for regulating temperature inside the freezer
-- [X] Create task for handling keyboard input from PCF8574
+- [ ] Create task for handling keyboard input from PCF8574
 - [ ] Create task for selecting the drink to be ordered
+- [ ] Create welcome screen task to display a greeting message with project name, version, and boot count on the LCD at system startup
 - [ ] Create task for processing the ordered drink (pump activation)
 - [X] Create task to display project information such as author, startup count, and current runtime
 - [ ] Create task to display current temperature settings and actual temperature inside the freezer